evhub/bbopt/README.md

 - `scikit-optimize` passes the arguments to [`skopt.Optimizer`](https://scikit-optimize.github.io/#skopt.Optimizer),
 - `hyperopt` passes the arguments to [`fmin`](https://github.com/hyperopt/hyperopt/wiki/FMin),
-- `mixture` expects a `distribution` argument to specify the mixture of different algorithms to use, specifically a list of `(alg, weight)` tuples,
+- `mixture` expects a `distribution` argument to specify the mixture of different algorithms to use, specifically a list of `(alg, weight)` tuples (and also admits a `remove_erroring_algs` bool to automatically remove erroring algorithms),
 - `bayes-skopt` passes the arguments to [`bask.Optimizer`](https://github.com/kiudee/bayes-skopt/blob/master/bask/optimizer.py#L35), and
 - `pySOT` expects a `strategy` (either a strategy class or one of `"SRBF", "EI", "DYCORS", "LCB"`), a `surrogate` (either a surrogate class or one of `"RBF", "GP"`), and a `design` (either an experimental design class or one of `None, "latin_hypercube", "symmetric_latin_hypercube", "two_factorial"`).